 Can you use a light socket camera without Wi-Fi?

-For most features, including live streaming, receiving alerts, and remote playback, a Wi-Fi connection is necessary.
+For most features, including live streaming, receiving alerts, and remote playback, a stable Wi-Fi connection is necessary.
 Some models can record locally to an SD card without Wi-Fi, but you won’t be able to access the camera remotely.

 Do light bulb cameras record all the time?